SoftwareAG/c8y-docs/src/render/guides/apama/introduction/deploying-epl.html.md

 <img src="/guides/images/apama/connectivity_bundles.png" alt="Connectivity bundles" style="max-width: 100%">

-Similarly check the corresponding item from the standard bundles to add 'Time Format' bundle.
+Similarly, check the corresponding item from the standard bundles to add the "Time Format" bundle.

 You will need to provide your Cumulocity credentials in the configuration files, thus in your Apama project go to config > connectivity -> CumulocityIoT and configure the the credentials as follows in `CumulocityIoT.properties` file :